mdulin2/SMC2/README.md

 - basic reverse(Finding the flag within a binary)
 - admin panel (Source code analysis RCE)
 - auth (Basic buffer overflow)

+## Scoreboard
+- The Scoreboard directory has information about the scoreboard setup, included the blank CTFd scoreboard.